 - the Maternal, Infant, and Early Childhood Home Visiting program (MIECHV), which funds evidence based home visiting services to improve maternal and child health and development.

 WASHINGTON, DC – Following the announcement of a proposed rule this morning from the U.S.

 WASHINGTON, DC – Today, Democrats on the Ways and Means Committee unveiled 13 bills to improve the Health Profession Opportunity Grant (HPOG) program, which supports education and training to low-income individuals to help them move into occupations in the healthcare field that pay well and are expected to either experience labor shortages or be in high demand.

 (As prepared for delivery)

-House Ways and Means Worker and Family Support Subcommittee Chairman Danny K. Davis announced today that the Subcommittee will hold a hearing, titled “Leveling the Playing Field for Working Families: Challenges and Opportunities,” on Thursday, March 7th, at 2 PM, in room 2020 Rayburn House Office Building.
+House Ways and Means Worker and Family Support Subcommittee Chairman Danny K. Davis announced today that the Subcommittee will hold a hearing, titled “Celebrating Fathers and Families: Federal Support for Responsible Fatherhood” on Tuesday, June 11, at 2:00 PM in room 2020 Rayburn House Office Building.